-

 Compounded tirzepatide is a GLP-1/GIP medication used for chronic weight management.

-Compounding is a process that involves creating personalized medications to meet specific patient needs, such as making a liquid form of a drug typically available only as a pill or supplying medications that are in shortage.
+Compounding is a process that involves creating personalized medications to meet specific patient needs, such as making a liquid form of a drug typically available only as a pill or supplying medications that are in short supply.

 Compounded drugs are prepared by state-licensed pharmacies that follow state and federal guidelines.
 These medications are not FDA-approved or evaluated for safety or effectiveness.